 Aubrey Cheek loves being part of the Flash Pointe Dance family!
 She is originally from Florida, attended Oklahoma City University as a dance performance major, and graduated summa cum laude from Pace University with a degree in Arts and Entertainment Management.
-Aubrey is on substitute faculty at Broadway Dance Center and Steps on Broadway Academy.
-Aubrey has performed in numerous professional theatre productions - “42nd Street” at the Fulton Theatre and the Fireside Theatre, and most recently “Cats” at Interlakes Theatre.
+Aubrey is on faculty at the Steps on Broadway Academy and The Ballet Hispanico School, and substitute faculty for open professional classes at Steps on Broadway and Broadway Dance Center.
+Aubrey has performed in numerous professional theatre productions - “42nd Street” at the Fulton Theatre and the Fireside Theatre and “Cats” at Interlakes Theatre.
 She choreographed “Sister Act” at Interlakes Theatre.
-In NYC, she was part of Pre-Production for “Funny Girl” Broadway (with tap choreographer Ayodele Casel), performed in “In The Groove” (choreographed by Dormeshia), and in “Gypsy of the Year” (choreographed by Chaz Wolcott).
+In NYC, she was part of Pre-Production for “Funny Girl” Broadway (with tap choreographer Ayodele Casel), performed in “In The Groove” (choreographed by Dormeshia), and performed in “Red Bucket Follies” (choreographed by Chaz Wolcott).

 Aubrey deeply believes that dance can change lives.
 She is passionate about sharing what she loves and connecting with others through dance!